At the center of many mental health issues — including addiction and codependency — lies shame.

 The cognitive model views shame as a self-evaluation in reaction to others’ perception of you and to your failing to meet certain rules and standards.
-This experience becomes internalized and attributed globally, so that you feel flawed or like a failure.
-This theory requires self-awareness that begins around 18 to 24 months old.
+This experience becomes internalized, so that you feel flawed or like a failure.
+This theory requires self-awareness that may begin around 18 to 24 months old.

 The third is a psychoanalytic attachment theory based upon a baby’s attachment to its mother and significant caretakers.
-When there’s a disruption in that attachment, an infant may feel unwanted or unacceptable as early as two-and-a-half to three months.
+When there’s a disruption in that attachment, an infant may feel unwanted or unacceptable early on.
+According to some research, “shaming dynamics” can affect the quality of a child’s attachment in the first 6 months of life.
 Research also has shown that a propensity for shame varies among children of different temperaments.

 Overcoming shame and codependency requires a safe environment where you can be vulnerable, express yourself, and receive acceptance and empathy.
 Then, you’re able to internalize a new experience, begin to revise your beliefs about yourself, and build self-esteem.